dmotz/trystero/README.md

 the chosen peering strategy medium.
 The SDP is encrypted over the wire, but is visible in plaintext as it passes through the medium (a public torrent tracker for example).
 This is fine for most use cases but you can choose to hide SDPs from the peering medium with Trystero's encryption option.
+This can protect against a MITM peering attack if both intended peers have a shared secret.
 To opt in, just pass a `password` parameter in the app configuration object:

 ```javascript
 joinRoom({appId: 'kinneret', password: 'MuchoMaa$'}, 'w_a_s_t_e__v_i_p')